Mizuho Maintains Sherwin-Williams (SHW) Buy Recommendation

 What are Other Shareholders Doing?

-Waterfront Wealth holds 2K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 2K shares, representing an increase of 5.49%.
-The firm decreased its portfolio allocation in SHW by 99.90% over the last quarter.
+Price T Rowe Associates holds 9,961K shares representing 3.86% ownership of the company.
+In it's prior filing, the firm reported owning 8,486K shares, representing an increase of 14.81%.
+The firm increased its portfolio allocation in SHW by 33.11% over the last quarter.

-JS Capital Management holds 80K shares representing 0.03% ownership of the company.
-In it's prior filing, the firm reported owning 110K shares, representing a decrease of 37.50%.
-The firm decreased its portfolio allocation in SHW by 8.72% over the last quarter.
+Massachusetts Financial Services holds 8,351K shares representing 3.24% ownership of the company.
+In it's prior filing, the firm reported owning 8,486K shares, representing a decrease of 1.62%.
+The firm increased its portfolio allocation in SHW by 6.51% over the last quarter.

-Advanced Series Trust - Ast Hotchkis & Wiley Large-cap Value Portfolio holds 37K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 38K shares, representing a decrease of 4.00%.
-The firm increased its portfolio allocation in SHW by 2.45% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 7,090K shares representing 2.75% ownership of the company.
+In it's prior filing, the firm reported owning 6,958K shares, representing an increase of 1.85%.
+The firm increased its portfolio allocation in SHW by 9.06% over the last quarter.

-WELLS FARGO MASTER TRUST - Wells Fargo Real Return Portfolio Real Return Portfolio holds 1K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 1K shares, representing a decrease of 18.06%.
-The firm decreased its portfolio allocation in SHW by 10.52% over the last quarter.
+Geode Capital Management holds 4,106K shares representing 1.59% ownership of the company.
+In it's prior filing, the firm reported owning 4,002K shares, representing an increase of 2.53%.
+The firm increased its portfolio allocation in SHW by 9.93% over the last quarter.

-There are 2271 funds or institutions reporting positions in Sherwin-Williams.
-This is an increase of 64 owner(s) or 2.90% in the last quarter.
-Average portfolio weight of all funds dedicated to SHW is 0.41%, a decrease of 4.80%.
-Total shares owned by institutions increased in the last three months by 0.62% to 239,793K shares.
-The put/call ratio of SHW is 0.77, indicating a bullish outlook.

 Sherwin-Williams Background Information